K-Phoen/backstage-plugin-grafana/docs/dashboards-on-component-page.md

   grafana/tag-selector: "my-tag"
 ```

-The `EntityGrafanaDashboardsCard` component will then display alerts matching the given tag.
+The `EntityGrafanaDashboardsCard` component will then display dashboards matching the given tag.